sanntidT19/Elevator/README.md

 *Selfcheck Module
 	-Working with master and slaves, with detecting change in number of elevators.
 	(if no message recived in 0.5 sec assume connecton is lost.
-Assumed 10 messages per secound is sendt).
+Assumed 10 messages per secound is sent).